amalaviy/consul/website/source/docs/agent/options.html.markdown

 * `-syslog` - This flag enables logging to syslog.
 This is only supported on Linux and OSX.
 It will result in an error if provided on Windows.

+* `-log-file` - This flag provides the file path for the log file.
+The logging will be done to the specified log file suffixed with ".current".
+When the agent receives a SIGHUP signal, it will copy the suffixed log to the log-file specified, and truncate the suffixed file.

 * `-ui-dir` - This flag provides a the directory containing the Web UI resources for Consul.
 This must be provided to enable the Web UI.
 Directory must be readable.